Human Rights and Civil Liberties

 The Green Party demands full rights for all sexual groups by:

-orientation.
-We should amend all anti-discrimination laws to include protection
+- We should amend all anti-discrimination laws to include protection for sexual minorities.

-Supporting the development of lesbian and gay studies at all levels of the educational
+- Supporting the development of lesbian and gay studies at all levels of the educational system.

-Including lesbian and gay sensitivity training in the teacher certification
+- Including lesbian and gay sensitivity training in the teacher certification process.

-Promoting positive images of gay youth, and establish gay youth centers and
+- Promoting positive images of gay youth, and establish gay youth centers and gay counseling.

-Fostering positive visibility of gays and lesbians in the arts, television,
+- Fostering positive visibility of gays and lesbians in the arts, television, radio and film.

 The physically and mentally challenged are people who are "differently abled" from the majority, but who are nevertheless able to live independently.
 The mentally ill are people with serious mental problems who often need social support networks.